RoshanPShetty/erase-it/README.md

 - Thanks to the creators of the `@imgly/background-removal` package for their excellent work. 🎉
 - Special thanks to the Next.js and TailwindCSS communities for their support and documentation. 🙌

----

-Feel free to adjust the visuals and text as needed.
-If you have any more changes or additions, let me know!